daniyalyasin93/upworks_jobs_scrap_keywords_frequency/README.md

 In the upworks_url variable please set the url of the upworks rss feed, you can get this by going to "FIND_WORK" in upworks and getting the RSS feed link

 The program saves the statistics in a json file and also an ignored keyword list, so with time if you keep adding to the ignored list, the results will become more accurate

+NOTE: I haven't got time to fully mature this yet..